McMurray: 100 years later, looking back at Ernie Shore's 'perfect game'

 Just as Harvey Haddix would no longer be credited with a no-hitter in a game in which he allowed a hit, Shore would not be listed as a pitcher who threw a perfect game since one runner did reach base.
 Though no longer the third pitcher of the modern era, following Cy Young and Addie Joss, to pitch a perfect game, Shore noted that the novelty of the game itself would make his effort more well-remembered than the perfect game of, say, Charlie Robertson.

-Following his retirement, Shore served as sheriff of Fulton County in North Carolina, a position in which he served for 36 years.
+Following his retirement, Shore served as sheriff of Forsyth County in North Carolina, a position in which he served for 36 years.
 He was the first sheriff in North Carolina to equip police cars with two-way radios, according to the New York Times, and also became president of the State Sheriff’s Association.
 The baseball park in Winston-Salem, North Carolina was also named in Shore’s honor.

 Laney reported in 1961 that the 69-year old Shore and "the slim young man of Fenway in front of whom life stretched so pleasantly in 1917 is the same.”
 Shore’s fame from baseball also extended into his post-playing life: “Practically everyone has heard of me,” said Shore.
 “If I have to pick up a prisoner in some remote spot, I generally get special treatment I wouldn’t get otherwise.
 People are always asking me about that game.
 I can’t say I really mind.”
 In the second game of that doubleheader, incidentally, Dutch Leonard pitched a complete game against Walter Johnson while the Senators got only four hits.